 This course will prepare the prospective athlete for competition at an advanced level.
-Introduction to the elements. understanding, and knowledge of physical training will include endurance running, interval sprinting, weight training and plyometric training to improve one's level of fitness for the upcoming athletic season.
-SC 0067
+Introduction to the elements, understanding, and knowledge of physical training will include endurance running, interval sprinting, weight training and plyometric training to improve one's level of fitness for the uncoming athletic season.
+SC the upcoming athletic season.
+SC